Nextiva / Blog / Customer Experience

 India$6–$12 per hour

 Your alternative to outsourcing is retaining dedicated agents to work hours not covered by “day staff.”
 There’s often a premium pay pricing model associated with forfeiting evenings and early mornings.
-Finding the balance between in-house and outsourced call center agents is a fine line.
+Finding the balance between in-house and outsourced call center representatives is a fine line.

 Pro tip: Consider self-service options like auto attendants and virtual assistants to supplement your after-hours requirements.